klever-hub/kleverblockchain-certificates/README.md

 python nft_manager.py transfer-all
 ```

-This reads the `students.csv` file and transfers NFTs to addresses specified in the CSV.
-Only students with valid Klever addresses will receive transfers.
+This reads the `participants.csv` file and transfers NFTs to addresses specified in the CSV.
+Only participants with valid Klever addresses will receive transfers.

 **Important**: Transfers should only be done AFTER metadata has been updated.